You’ve already had some familiarity with associations, especially the basic

 user_id (neither of which exist).
 To get it pointing at the right table, we again need to specify the

 :class_name and to get it using the correct foreign key, we need to specify the right

 # app/models/user.rb class User < ActiveRecord::Base has_many :authored_posts, :foreign_key => "author_id", :class_name => "Post" has_many :edited_posts, :foreign_key => "editor_id", :class_name => "Post" end

-The basic gist of this is simple -- assume that Rails is looking for the foreign key named after the association in the table also named after the association.
-If any of these is incorrect because of a creatively named association or foreign key, you'll need to specify.
+The basic gist of this is simple – assume that Rails is looking for the foreign key named after the association in the table also named after the association.
+If any of these are incorrect because of a creatively named association or foreign key, you’ll need to specify.
 This is quite common to make your associations more legible.

 Now that it’s clear you need to let Rails know when you’ve creatively named your associations or foreign keys, I should point out that there’s one additional step required if you’re using a creatively named